Rugs add a splash of style and beauty to rooms, hallways, and entrances. They also add a level of coziness to a home.

 Memory foam is the same kind of material used for mattresses and pillows, so you’re guaranteed maximum cushioning.
 They’re made from 100% viscoelastic polyurethane foam.

 They provide the best cushioning for your large rugs as they are quite thick and don’t provide much grip.
 Just delicious, cushy, leave-an-indentation comfort.

-So perfect for those spaces where you just want to lounge on the floor, anyway.😉
+Perfect for those spaces where you just want to lounge on the floor anyway.

 What your pad will sit under is an important consideration when buying a rug cushion.
 Other factors include:

 The thickness of your rug pad is important based on the kind of rug you have and where it lives.
 Generally speaking, these are the best options:

 For thin, small area rugs, a thicker rug pad is not ideal as the raised profile can lead to tripping.
 A rug pad such as Contour-Lock is preferred in this case because it’s not too chunky, grips the floor, and still gives good cushioning for your feet.
 It will also increase the life of your rug.For large area rugs, pads such as Eco-Plush and the memory foam Cloud Comfort Memory Foam rug pads are ideal as they will be supported by the large rugs and are unlikely to move out of place.

 Small area rugs and rugs in hallways tend to move out of place.
 Tile floors are also notorious for causing rugs to slip and slide across the floor.